Commission on Presbytery Life

 The Commission of Presbytery Operations:

-- Between the meetings of the Presbytery, uses delegated authority to take actions on behalf of the Presbytery as necessary
+- Between the meetings of the presbytery, take actions on behalf of the presbytery to approve particular congregation’s property selling, encumbering, and/or leasing (G-4.0206)

-- Provides oversight for the Presbytery’s budgeted and designated finances, according to the presbytery’s Fiscal Accountability Policies
+- Provide oversight for the presbytery’s budgeted and designated finances, according to the presbytery’s Fiscal Accountability Policies (Manual of Operations: Article V, Appendix 1)

-- Acts as Trustees of the Presbytery in accordance with the presbytery’s Fiscal Accountability Policies
+- Act as Trustees of the presbytery in accordance with the presbytery’s Fiscal Accountability Policies (Manual of Operations: Article V, Appendices 1, 2 and 3)

-- Provides oversight of the Presbytery staff and implement the presbytery’s approved personnel policies
+- Provide oversight of the presbytery staff and implement the presbytery’s approved personnel policies (Article V, Appendix 10, including G-3.0110):

-- Is responsible for maintaining communications with the Synod of Lake and Prairies and the General Assembly
+- Be responsible for maintaining communications with the Synod of Lake and Prairies and the General Assembly (G.3.0302: c, d, and e)

-- Receives proposed changes to Articles of Incorporation, Bylaws, and Operating Procedures and recommend action to presbytery.
+- Receive proposed changes to Articles of Incorporation, Bylaws, and Operating Procedures and recommend action to presbytery.

 Commission on Leadership